Division of Student Affairs > Student Life > Student Conduct

-Code of Student Responsibility and Student Conduct Process
+Code of Student Responsibility and

 To report a possible violation of the code to the Dean of Students office (DOS) for further review and possible conduct action, please

 These incident reports are for reporting non-critical or non-emergency incidents.
 If you have an emergency situation,

 please call 911 or Public Safety:

-Please note that students are allowed to obtain an advisor of choice during the student conduct process.
+Code of Student Responsibility.
 Should the advisor of choice be an attorney, please take a moment to review the following resource guide: